There’s no reason you can’t be a pro at comping.

 Especially now you know far fewer people enter them!

-To be a pro at comping you need to keep a list of all the competitions you’ve entered and come across.
+One to the ways to be a pro at comping is to keep a list of all the competitions you’ve entered and come across.

 This will make it a whole lot easier for you to keep track of all the competitions you have gone in for.

-Winning a prize for a competition you have forgotten about is a nice surprise, but you don’t want to waste time entering a competition you have already entered.
+Winning a prize for a competition you have forgotten about is a nice surprise, but you don’t want to waste time entering a competition you have already joined.

 Don’t bother entering a competition for something you’re never going to use.